ReDI-School/java-intermediate-berlin-2019-winter-website/docs/lessons/09-oop-recap-polymorphism.md

 ### Exercise 6 (Optional)
  - Make abstract class Shape Movable
  - Implement method move() in the Shape class (abstract class can have methods with behaviour)
+ - Now you can move shapes and robots together

 ### Preject !!!